QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

 Prior art
 =========

-This is heavily influenced by C++ move semantics and to a lesser extent Rust move mechanism.
+This is influenced by C++ move and to a lesser extent Rust borrow checking mechanism, see above for more details.

 Unresolved questions
 ====================

-There is a potential overal between that feature and a full fetched borrow-checker as provided by languages such as SPARK and Rust.
-The extent of that overlap and the extent to which this feature could be used in that context is unclear.
+There's a discernible overlap between this feature and a full-fledged borrow-checker seen in languages like SPARK and Rust.
+The scope of this overlap and its applicability within that context remain uncertain.

-Another unresolved question is the potential interaction with tasking.
+The interaction of this feature with tasking also presents an unresolved query.

 Future possibilities
 ====================

-This proposal identifies new erroneous behaviors.
-Note that these are not new per se, they are inherent to the underlying programming patterns that can be developped with less safe methods, for example through the use of pointers or through the use of ad-hoc move operations without the tracking offer by the limtied notation.
-At present, these behaviors are identified through either errors when they are certain, or warnings when they can occur only in certain cases.
-Having a tools such as SPARK further clearing or confirming the likelyhood of an error would be usefult.
+While this proposal pinpoints new erroneous behaviors, they aren't gemuinly new vulnerabilities.
+They stem from existing programming patterns developed through less secure methods, such as pointer usage or ad-hoc move operations without the safeguards provided by the limited notation.
+Currently, these behaviors manifest as errors or warnings, depending on the certainty of occurrence.
+Leveraging tools like SPARK to further elucidate or validate error probabilities would be advantageous.

-Further coding style could also improve safety and consistency.
-For example:
+Additionally, adopting certain coding practices can bolster safety and
+consistency:

-- pointers objets should be forced to be limited by default, as to avoid unecessary aliasing and increase memory safety.
+- By default, pointer objects should be limited to mitigate unnecessary aliasing and enhance memory safety.
-- limited types should always be referenced to by limited references.
+- Limited types should consistently be accessed via limited references.
-- certain kind of warning on potential use after move should be turned to errrors, in particular when applied on parameter as their effect is non local.
+- Some warnings, especially those related to "use after move" in parameters (due to their non-local impact), should escalate to errors.